Sir John Acton, 6th Baronet: Service in Tuscany

-In 1775 he commanded the Tuscan frigates in the Spanish-led Invasion of Algiers.
-Concerning the calamitous disembarkation in which the Spanish were drawn into a trap by the feigned retreat of the Algerines, the travel writer Henry Swinburne wrote that the Spaniards would have been "broken and slaughtered to a man ... had not Mr. Acton, the Tuscan commander, cut his cables and let his ships drive in to shore just as the enemy was coming on us full gallop.
+In July 1775, Acton, now at the rank of admiral, commanded the Tuscan contingent of the Spanish-Tuscan invasion of Algiers under Spanish General Alejandro O'Reilly.
+On 9 July, the Spanish landed two waves of troops on the Algerian coastline, which initially met with little resistance as the Algerians drew the Spaniards further inland through a feigned retreat.
+The Algerian defenders eventually drew the Spanish into a trap and ambushed them, inflicting heavy casualties on the Spaniards and driving them back to the shoreline.
+English travel writer Henry Swinburne wrote that the Spanish would have been "broken and slaughtered to a man... had not Mr. Acton, the Tuscan commander, cut his cables and let his ships drive in to shore just as the enemy was coming on us full gallop.
 The incessant fire of his great guns, loaded with grape-shot, not only stop't them in their career but obliged them to retire with great loss."
+The invaders proceeded to withdraw.